Aceearly1993/lecarde-1/README.md

 ### Update History ###

+ #### [0.6.5] - 2026/2/11 ####

+`CHANGED` - To eliminate a sound bug once and for all, events in vanilla which jumps to the title screen scene upon triggered an ending or boss rush result screen, now changed to soft-reset the game instead.
+(Aceearly1993)
+`CHANGED` - Upgraded the game's engine to Clckteam fusion 2.5+ revision 296.9.
+(Aceearly1993)
+`CHANGED` - System config: Up/down movement of cursor will stop if players attempt to go beyond the top-most/bottom-most of the menu, reduce possible confusion of pointing toward "return to title" in unwanted occasions.
+(Aceearly1993)

  #### [0.6.4] - 2025/10/14 ####

 `CHANGED` - Due to modern demands, have to change the post-hit flash effect on some very large enemies to something else that's not strong white,